 This labyrinth organ allows Betta fish to breathe air directly at the surface of their living environment.
 This unique lung-like feature enables betta fish to survive in filtered and non-filtered water systems!

-How long can bettas survive in a fishbowl?
+How Long Will Betta Fish Live in a Bowl??
 The answer depends on how well you care for the betta and how often you change the water.

 A betta fish living in a bowl with regular water changes can survive up to two years.
 If you don’t change the water regularly, your betta’s lifespan will be much shorter.